bikeshaving/crank/docs/WIP.md

 Because we’re now yielding elements rather than returning them, we can make components stateful using local variables.
 Every time the component is updated, Crank steps through the generator once, pausing after the next `yield`.
 The yielded expressions, usually elements, are then recursively rendered by the renderer.

-### The `this` keyword.
+### The `this` keyword
-`Counter` is a stateful component whose local state updates when it is rerendered, but we may want to write components which update themselves based on timers or events.
-Crank allows components to control themselves by passing in a custom class called a “context” as the `this` keyword of each component.
-Contexts provide several utility methods, most important of which is `this.refresh`, which tells the renderer to update the component again.
+`Counter` is a stateful component whose local state updates when it is updated, but we may want to write components which update themselves based on timers or other events.
+Crank allows components to control themselves by passing in a custom object called a *context* as the `this` keyword of each component.
+Contexts provide several utility methods, most important of which is `this.refresh`, which tells Crank to update the component.
 For generator components, this means that the renderer will resume the generator so it can yield another value.

 ```jsx
 function *Timer () {